Slick Watts’ Top 5 Tryout Tips

 These are three things you can control no matter how good everyone else is in comparison to you.
 Wether you are a returning star player or are trying to make the team for the first time, your attitude shows the coach and your potential teammates what type of player you will be.

-That goes the same for body language and effort.
+The same goes for body language and effort.
 If you walk around moping with you shoulders slumped or make a big physical display or roll your eyes every time something doesn’t go your way, the coaches won’t want you on the team and the other players won’t want you anywhere near them.
 If your body language sucks, it reflects horribly on you.
 Make the effort to hold your head high, stay positive and people will want you on their team.”

 On The Court